About After the Ashes

 Life doesn’t always unfold the way we imagined.

 Sometimes it breaks apart slowly, through years of disappointment, exhaustion, and survival.
-Sometimes it changes in an instant — through devastating loss, grief, betrayal, financial collapse, or circumstances we never would have chosen.
+Sometimes it changes in an instant — through loss, grief, betrayal, financial collapse, or circumstances we never would have chosen.
 And sometimes we find ourselves standing in the ashes of what used to be, wondering where we go from here.

-I write from my own Christian faith, because it’s the ground I stand on.
+I write from my own Christian faith because it’s the ground I stand on.
 But you are welcome here no matter what you believe.
 If you’ve walked through loss and you’re trying to find your footing again, you belong in this space.

 Welcome.
 I’m grateful you’re here.